software-mansion/starknet.py/docs/guide.rst

 By default, :ref:`Account Client` uses signing method reflecting this required by OpenZeppeling account contract.
-If for any reason you want to use a different signing schema, it is possible to create ``AccountClient`` with custom :ref:`Signer` implementation.
+If for any reason you want to use a different signing algorithm, it is possible to create ``AccountClient`` with custom :ref:`Signer` implementation.

 .. literalinclude:: ../starknet_py/tests/e2e/docs/guide/test_custom_signer.py